Corporate Structuring · Tax · 2026

 Management and control: building a genuine Cyprus nexus

 The central requirement is that the board of directors is Cyprus-resident and actually exercises its authority in Cyprus.
-Strategic decisions (restructurings, major disposals, dividend policy, appointment of senior officers) should be taken by board resolution at meetings held physically in Cyprus, with minutes that evidence real deliberation.
+Strategic decisions (restructurings, major disposals, dividend policy, appointment of senior officers) must be taken by board resolution at meetings held physically in Cyprus, with minutes that evidence real deliberation.
 Companies where decisions are pre-approved abroad and rubber-stamped in Cyprus will not meet the standard.

 01